avni0000patel/Password-Generator/README.md

 # Password Generator
-In this project I have created a password generator to improve security and protect secure data.
-Randomly generating a password is important because a strong password provides greater security.
-This is an important consideration for an employee who has access to sensitive data.
+In this project I have created an application that an employee can use to generate a random password based on criteria they've selected.
+A password generator improvse security and protects secure data.
 ## GitHub Link
 https://github.com/avni0000patel
 ## GitHub Pages Link